Norway police neutralize explosive device, arrest suspect

-STAVANGER, Norway (AP) — An explosive device found by a busy subway station in the Norwegian capital forced police to evacuate late night bars and restaurants, but officials said the device was neutralized and a suspect arrested.
+STAVANGER, Norway (AP) — Police in the Norwegian capital of Oslo said they neutralized an explosive device found in a busy area of downtown Oslo late Saturday night and said they had arrested a suspect.

-Police Chief Vidar Pedersen confirmed that the device found Saturday night, initially described as “bomb-like,” was an explosive.
+Police Chief Vidar Pedersen confirmed that the device, initially described as “bomb-like,” was an explosive.
 The police Twitter account said it had been defused or neutralized.

 Police would not give any details about the suspect, or further information about the device.